security camera system

 Turret

-Also known as “eyeball” cameras, turret cameras feature a ball-and-socket design that allows for flexible positioning.
+Also known as “eyeball” cameras, turret cameras feature a ball-and-socket design allowing flexible positioning.
 These cameras may also capture specific locations or general areas, making them excellent choices for places where activity may dynamically change.

 Perfect for: Indoors or outdoors, sensitive areas that require monitoring, capturing clearer footage in low-light conditions or at night